quic/aimet-model-zoo/zoo_tensorflow/Docs/ResNet50.md

 ## Obtaining model checkpoint and dataset

-- The optimized ResNet 50 checkpoint can be downloaded from [Releases](/../../releases).
+- The original ResNet 50 checkpoint can be downloaded from [TensorFlow Models repo](http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz).

 - ImageNet can be downloaded here:
   - http://www.image-net.org/